Blumlaut/EasyAdmin/.github/ISSUE_TEMPLATE/support-.md

 Describe what you have done to attempt to fix it.

 **Screenshots/Logs**
-If applicable, add screenshots or logs to help explain your problem.
+If applicable, attach screenshots or log files here to help explain your problem.

 **Server Infos (please complete the following information):**